parmes/parmes/howtojoin.rst

      (`guide page <https://help.github.com/articles/creating-a-pull-request/>`_).

 Later you will be able to edit and improve your posts and pages.
 The whole process becomes smooth and habituated with time.
-I will be there with you, communicating via GitHub messages and emails, in case you needed assistance:)
+We will be there with you, communicating via GitHub messages and emails, in case you needed assistance:)